divya04-hue/bamoe9-k8s/README.md

 * 2.1 Workaround using url Keycloak (route) with HTTP ... only for demo

-Ignore initial deployment pod's restarts, Keycloak server is slower than its clients.
+*Please note: Ignore initial deployment pod's restarts, Keycloak server is slower than its clients.*

 ## Introduction